h365chen/socassess/docs/src/inside_socassess.md

 "maps"---and then it will look for the `selected` dict.

 The `selected` dict contains the things to be assessed.
-You can think of it as sub-questions for an assignment, or small components of a large component.
+You can think of it as *question*s for an assignment, or small components of a large component.
 For example, you can make it contain `compile` and `execution` like the following, indicating you want to provide feedback for `compile` and `execution` separately.